Besnik Krasniqi

-Besnik Krasniqi (born 1 February 1990 in Pristina) is a Kosovar professional footballer who plays as a right back for Drita in the Kosovo Superleague.
+Besnik Krasniqi (born 1 February 1990) is a Kosovar professional footballer who plays as a right back for Drita in the Kosovo Superleague.

 Career

 Krasniqi joined newly promoted Albanian Superliga side Partizani Tirana in June 2013.

 He joined Teuta Durrës ahead of the 2014–15 season as a free agent, and he made 15 league appearances, scoring one goal, as well featuring in 3 cup games before leaving the club in January 2015 to return to Kosovo.
 He signed a 6-month contract with KF Istogu in the Football Superleague of Kosovo in January 2015, and he scored 5 goals in 13 league games as he helped the club avoid the relegation play-offs.
 He left the club at the end of the season to return to Albania.

 Krasniqi joined newly promoted Albanian Superliga side Bylis Ballsh just before the start of the 2015–16 season.

+On 28 August 2025 he scored from the penalty spot the winning goal against FC Differdange 03 that ensured FC Drita qualification for the 2025-26 UEFA Conference League league phase.